-&lt;sup>4 Michaels (Re), 2014 BCSECCOM 327, paras.
+4 Michaels (Re), 2014 BCSECCOM 327, paras.
 102-112

-- trades are made through a registrant who has first been given a copy of the Settlement Agreement and any order made by the Commission; - trades are made in your own: RRSP account, TFSA account and/or RRIF account; and - trades are made in mutual funds, exchange-traded funds, government bonds, guaranteed investment certificates, or securities listed and posted for trading on the TSX, TSX Venture Exchange, the NYSE, or the NASDAQ. - (ii) under section 161(1)(c), from relying on any exemptions set out in this Act, the regulations or a decision; - (iii) under section 161(1)(d)(ii), from becoming or acting as a director or officer of any issuer or registrant, except that you may act as a director or officer of any issuer whose securities are solely owned by you or your immediate family members (being your spouse, parent, child, sibling, mother or father-in-law, son or daughter-in-law or brother or sister-in-law); and - (iv) under section 161(1)(d)(iv), from advising or otherwise acting in in a management or consultative capacity in connection with activities in the securities or derivatives market.
+- (b) you are permanently prohibited: - (i) under section 161(1)(b)(ii), from trading in or purchasing any securities or exchange contracts, except where all of the following conditions are met: - trades in your own: RRSP account, TFSA account and/or RRIF account; - trades through a registrant who has first been given a copy of the Settlement Agreement and any order made by the Commission, and - trades in mutual funds, exchange-traded funds, government bonds, guaranteed investment certificates, or securities listed and posted for trading on the TSX, TSX Venture Exchange, the NYSE, or the NASDAQ. - (ii) under section 161(1)(c), from relying on any exemptions set out in this Act, the regulations or a decision; - (iii) under section 161(1)(d)(ii), from becoming or acting as a director or officer of any issuer or registrant, except that you may act as a director or officer of any issuer whose securities are solely owned by you or your immediate family members (being your spouse, parent, child, sibling, mother or father-in-law, son or daughter-in-law or brother or sister-in-law); and - (iv) under section 161(1)(d)(iv), from advising or otherwise acting in in a management or consultative capacity in connection with activities in the securities or derivatives market.